kynclja/kynclja/README.md

-Hi, my name is Jan Kynčl and I'm studying computer science.
+* Jan Kynčl

+I'm student computer science and big fan of IT.